massivemadness/Squircle-CE/README.md

 ```

 **Remember:** everytime you call `editor.plugins(pluginSupplier)` it
-compares current plugin list with the one you provided, and then
+compares current plugin list with the new one, and then detaches plugins
-detaches plugins that doesn't exists in the new PluginSupplier.
+that doesn't exists in the `PluginSupplier`.

 ### Text Scroller